ESB · iPaaS · Integrations

 Apache Kafka replaces fragile point-to-point integrations with a single event bus: systems exchange events asynchronously through a broker, without knowing about each other.

-The main shift is from direct everyone-to-everyone links to publishing events on a bus: the producer does not know the consumers, and the consumer can withstand a neighboring system outage.
+The key shift is from direct many-to-many links to publishing events onto a bus: the producer knows nothing about consumers, and a consumer survives a neighbor's downtime.

 Integrations